 Manufacturers can force this process via anodizing, which immediately strengthens the metal and leaves it with a polished finish.

-Aluminum for exterior use is most often shaped through extrusion, though we roll form plenty of it.
+Aluminum moulding trim for exterior use is most often shaped through extrusion, though we roll form plenty of it.
 It is often used on the exterior framing of storefront doors and windows.

 Aluminum is an effective option for exterior architectural components, but it's not the top choice on our list!

 Copper is a raw element, and the softest of these three metals.
 Zinc is added to copper to make brass, and tin with copper creates bronze.
 The addition of other metals makes brass and bronze harder, sturdier, and more resistant to oxidation.
-Some sources say copper and its alloys can survive perfectly for over a thousand years.
+Some sources say copper trim can survive perfectly for over a thousand years.

 These metals will be most desirable to architects who require a rich aesthetic.

 Requests for red metals often come for luxury hotels, banks, historical buildings, and restorations.
 It is definitely a high-end material... pound for pound, it is easily double or triple the cost of stainless steel.

 However, if you want your architecture to stand the test of time and make an impact, copper, brass, and bronze are all highly corrosion resistant, weather resistant, and durable.
 With these metals’ prices in mind, you’ll need to ask yourself: “Is my project worth the cost of the highest-quality materials?”